 Pendleton workforce commuting data - From the U.S. Census.
 More information on this project can be found on the Oregon Solutions web site here: http://orsolutions.org/osproject/pendleton-solutions

 We understand that in the current economic climate, it can be difficult to find support and funding for housing rehabilitation efforts.
-That’s why we’ve developed the Restore Pendleton Program.
+That’s why we’ve developed the Housing Committee.

 We encourage you to explore our program offerings listed below based on your needs.
 There’s something for everyone!
-Also keep in mind that since Restore Pendleton is a new program, the offerings may change and increase with time, so keep an eye out for future improvements!
+Also keep in mind that this program is relatively new and evolving, so the offerings may change and increase with time, so keep an eye out for future improvements!

 Know your rights and responsibilities!
 Review the Oregon Renters’ Handbook by clicking on the icon.